lazy-insomaniac/Optiver-Predict-US-stock_price/README.md

 * 9. Finally Implemented the API along with Lightgbm model.

  # All other info has been given in the main notebook.

+ # Results
+ We were sucessfully able to create a model that predicts the target value .
+We were also able to achieve quite low mean absolute error  4.54 over public test data which is a good score in accordance with the
+ actual kaggle challenge's leaderboard.

  # Thank you